As Zack’s leaves LoSo, some businesses lament changes in the Charlotte neighborhood

 While Stennie welcomed some of the changes, she said, “it’s sad to see that staples in the area are gone.”
 She said that long-time restaurants in the neighborhood like Zack’s carry special meaning.

-The 46-year restaurant has been in Lower South End long before the area became known as a nightlife and entertainment hub.
-Andrew Wilen, the owner of Chef Alyssa’s Kitchen on Yancey Road, said that Zack’s is what local Charlotte residents will call Charlotte.
+The 46-year restaurant has been in Lower South End long before the area became known as an entertainment hub.
+Andrew Wilen, the owner of Chef Alyssa’s Kitchen, said that Zack’s is what local Charlotte residents call Charlotte.

 “With all the people that are coming to Charlotte, which is wonderful, we still want to be able to share, as a city, some of these great staples that everyone thinks of when they think of history and food,” Wilen said.